Skip to content

 Introduction

 Chopsticks provides a developer-friendly method of locally forking existing Substrate-based chains.
-It allows for the replaying of blocks to easily examine how transactions affect the state, the forking of multiple Tanssi appchains for XCM testing, and more.
+It allows for the replaying of blocks to easily examine how transactions affect the state, the forking of multiple Tanssi networks for XCM testing, and more.
 This empowers developers to test and experiment with their custom blockchain configurations in a local development environment without deploying a live network.

 Overall, Chopsticks aims to simplify the process of building blockchain applications on Substrate and make it accessible to a wider range of developers.